 The IRS imposes serious consequences for unreasonable salary amounts.
 IFor example, say an owner decides to pay themselves a lower than reasonable salary to classify profit as a distribution and pay less in taxes.
-The IRS has the power to step in and reclassify those distributions, as well as levy fines.
-Penalties may include payroll tax of up to 100% in addition to negligence penalties, which are 20% of the net understatement of tax.
+The IRS has the power to step in and reclassify those distributions and levy fines.
+Penalties may include payroll tax of up to 100% and negligence penalties, which are 20% of the net understatement of tax.

 Distributions made to S corporation owners are passed through onto their personal tax return, using a Schedule K-1, which are then taxed as ordinary income.

 SECA (Self-Employed Contributions Act) requires self-employees to pay SECA taxes on their net earnings.
 SECA funds Social Security and Medicare.
 Self-employed pay the entire portion but can deduct half of the self-employment tax as a business expense.

 FICA (Federal Insurance Contributions Act) requires employers to withhold taxes from employee earnings to fund Social Security and Medicare programs.
 These are commonly referred to as FICA taxes.
 The employer pays half (7.65%), and the employee pays the other half (7.65%) through withholdings in their paycheck.
 S corporation owners who work in the business are not “self-employed for tax purposes.
 They are W-2 employees.
 Thus, they pay into FICA instead of paying self-employment tax.

 In addition to the employer’s share of FICA, S corps, like all employers, must pay federal unemployment insurance (FUTA) and may also have to pay workers compensation and disability insurance.